Achille Castiglioni: Early life and education

 Castiglioni was born on 16 February 1918 in Milan, in Lombardy in northern Italy.
 He was the third son of the sculptor Giannino Castiglioni and his wife Livia Bolla.
 His elder brothers Livio and Pier Giacomo were both architects.

-Castiglioni studied classics at the Liceo Classico Giuseppe Parini in Milan, but switched to study the arts at the Liceo artistico di Brera.
-In 1937 he enrolled in the faculty of architecture of the Politecnico di Milano.
+Castiglioni studied classics at the Liceo Classico Giuseppe Parini in Milan, and then changed schools to study the arts at the Liceo artistico di Brera.
+In 1937 he enrolled in the faculty of architecture of the Polytechnic University of Milan.
 When the Second World War broke out, he became an officer in the artillery and was stationed on the Greek front and later in Sicily.
 He returned to Milan before the Allied invasion of Sicily of 1943.
-In March 1944 he graduated from the Politecnico.
+In March 1944 he graduated from the Polytechnic University of Milan.

 Work and career

 Following the war, Castiglioni returned to Milan and joined the architectural design practice that his brothers Livio and Pier Giacomo had started with Luigi Caccia Dominioni in 1938.
 Much of their work was in exhibition design, but they also carried out a number of architectural projects, including the reconstruction in 1952–53 of the Palazzo della Permanente, which had been destroyed by bombing in 1943.

 Livio Castiglioni left the practice in 1952.
 From then until Pier Giacomo died in 1968, he and Achille worked as a team; their designs are not attributable to either one of them.
-Together, the brothers created a number of works that explored Marcel Duchamp's concept of the "ready-made" by incorporating and repurposing existing objects into new designs.
 After the death of Pier Giacomo, Castiglioni worked alone.

+Together, the brothers created a number of works that explored Marcel Duchamp's concept of the ready-made by incorporating and repurposing existing objects into new designs such as the "Toio" floor lamp for Flos (1962), which utilises a surplus transformer, electrical components, and an automobile headlamp, as well as the "Sella" and "Mezzadro" stools for Zanotta (both in 1957), using a bicycle saddle and a stamped metal tractor seat respectively.